x-atlas-consortia/ubkg-api/README.md

 4. Executing directly in the browser.
 This method is suitable for GET endpoints.

 # Adding new endpoints

+## Development note
+The ubkg-api currently uses two architectures:
+1. "legacy" endpoints use a MVC (Model-View-Controller) architecture in which the "native" results from Cypher queries are translated by means of a class hierarchy.
+2. Newer endpoints use a simpler architecture, in which Cypher queries of streamed JSON are essentially passed through to response with little additional processing.

+The following instructions are primarily for the legacy architecture.

 Each endpoint in ubkg-api involves:
 - One or more functions in the **_functional script_** (**neo4j_logic.py**).
 The usual use case is a parameterized function that prepares a Cypher query against the target neo4j instance.
 - a **_controller_** script in the __routes__ path that registers a BluePrint route in Flask and links a route to a function in the functional script.